 The annual percentage rate is, on average, between 40% and 350% percent depending on the lender, size of the advance, extra fees, and how long it takes you to repay your debt.
 Your sales will factor in as well, of course, as your advance will be repaid as a percentage of credit and debit card transactions.

-A reported 60% of small businesses say cash flow is a primary challenge.
+A reported 60% of small businesses say cash flow is a primary challenge, and approximately 40% of SMBs couldn't survive for more than two months if cash flow halted.
 Make sure you choose a lending option that will make it easier, not exaggerate this challenge.

 Impacts on Cash Flow